mach-composer/mach-composer-cli/docs/src/tutorial/aws/step-3-setup-aws-services.md

 # Step 3.
 Add AWS services account

-In AWS we need two accounts:
+In AWS, we need two accounts:

 1. [**Service account**](#setup-service-account) for any shared resources amongst all MACH stacks
 2. [**Site-specific account**](./step-4-setup-aws-site.md) for resources specific to a single MACH stack